 5 Hour Sandbank Trip Timings & Fee

-The full day sandbank tour in The Maldives begins either by 10 AM or 11 AM, lasting until 4 PM.
-The sandbank trip operates on all days of the week, and you can book a day that is convenient for you.
+The full day sandbank tour in The Maldives can be opted for any 5 hours during the day.
+The sandbank trip operates on from Saturday to Thursday, and you can book a day that is convenient for you.